AmChimney.com….American Chimney Cincinnati, OH

 Tip #2: Pre-heat with some newspapers

 Pre-heating your flue system is another quick and easy tip to getting a roaring fire.
 Rolling up five or six newspapers and lighting them in the fireplace will help to warm up the flue and create a good siphon.
 This process may take five or ten minutes but can be critical to having a properly drawing fireplace.
-Also, make sure your damper is propped wide open or the smoke won’t be able escape.
+Also, make sure your damper is propped wide open or the smoke won’t be able to escape.

 Tip #3: Install a Smoke-Guard

 If these quick fixes are still not helping your situation, you may need to look into some more expensive but effective solutions.
 One of the easiest of these is the Smoke-Guard.
 If your firebox is too big for your flue system, more smoke can accumulate in the firebox than can safely draft up the chimney.
 The excess smoke has nowhere to go but back out into your house.
-Install a Smoke-Guard, a strip of metal to increase the size of the opening of your chimney, can immediately solve smoking problems.
+Install a Smoke-Guard, a strip of metal to decrease the size of the opening of your chimney can immediately solve smoking problems.
 This makes the ratio of the fireplace opening to the flue size more compatible.

 Here’s how to tell if your fireplace opening is too large for your flue: